-But BeatsX has two tricks up its sleeve that few headsets from Apple or Beats by Dre has had before: Quick Charge, a feature which allows your new ‘buds to last up to two hours off a single five-minute charge, and Apple’s new W1 wireless chip.
+This is a feature that allows your new ‘buds to last up to two hours from a single five-minute charge, and Apple’s W1 wireless chip (this chip has now been usurped by the H1 chip, as seen in the new AirPods Pro).
 We’ll talk about what the W1 does in explicit detail later on in the review, but we’ll preface that conversation by saying that it vastly improves the BeatsX’s battery life and performance over Bluetooth.

 As of late, in-ear headphones have taken one of three designs.
 They’re either fully wired in-ears that connect the drivers to a 3.5mm jack; two fully wireless earbuds that connect to one another through Bluetooth; or two earbuds connected via a cable that wraps behind your neck.
 The BeatsX fall into the last category.